 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok nginx: configuration file /etc/nginx/nginx.conf test is successful

-Accordingly, if the test returns no errors, restart Nginx to apply the server block changes:
+If the syntax test passes, reload Nginx to apply the server block without dropping active connections:

 With these steps completed, your WordPress site should now be accessible via Nginx.